MoyanPan/Kalah-game/README.md

 # KalahStandardStarter

-This is a Java project developed by Moyan Pan in the COMPSCI 701 Course with two Design Pattern followed:
+This is a Java project developed by Moyan Pan in the COMPSCI 701 Course with two Design Patterns followed:
 1. Command Pattern
-2. Memento Pattern
+2. Memento Pattern</br>
 With strictly adhere to other principles of design & Object-oriented designs such as Coding Format(e.g.camel case), SOLID PRinciples and more.
-To run this java project, add the enviroment packages - junit-3.8.2 jar and kalah-compsci701-a3-20210910.jar into the source path location in Classpath Configuration then run the project.
+To run this java project, add the environment packages - junit-3.8.2 jar and kalah-compsci701-a3-20210910.jar into the source path location in Classpath Configuration then run the project.

 ## README Contents